Email, one of the most basic options for communicating with students, is a simple and ubiquitous solution for exchanging

-Canvas is the newest digital course management system option at Georgetown and is available to all Georgetown faculty.
+Canvas is Georgetown's new digital course management system (replacing Blackboard) and is available to all Georgetown faculty.
 An empty Canvas course site is created for every course, but professors must publish it before students can access it.
 To learn more about Canvas, please visit canvas.georgetown.edu, where you will find the Canvas login.

 Blogs can be venues for collaborative writing to continue class discussions, spaces for discussing controversial topics from a class, ways to document the progress of a research project.
 Wikis can be used to host something as broad as a course site or as focused as a glossary of key terminology in your course.
 You could post a group project for peer editing or enable an open forum for brainstorming and problem-solving.

 If you frequently provide hard-copy handouts of readings during class periods, a school closure or disruption might necessitate an alternate way of sharing content.
 Lauinger Library provides a secure means of sharing course material with students, and they can assist you in scanning and uploading your readings.

 Alternatively, look for copies of your readings on Google Books.

 Panopto, the university's enterprise lecture capture service, is available to you for capturing audio, video, and slide presentations on your computer.
 You can use it to record content and share lectures, instructions, or other content asynchronously with students.